A journey down one of Britain’s most historic waterways, the Kennet and Avon Canal from Top Lock in Bath to the Dundas Aqueduct.

 Filmed in real time to allow viewers to take in the images and sounds of the British countryside, spot wildlife and glimpse life on the towpath as if they were there.
 Archive stills and graphics are used to deliver salient facts about the canal and its social history.

-A Brief History of the Kennet and Avon Canal
+A Brief History of the K&A Canal

 The Kennet and Avon was built as the industrial highway of its day to transport coal, iron ore, tobacco and all sorts of agricultural products between towns and villages stretching all the way from Bristol in the west to Reading in the east.